foodfight/foodfight.github.com/source/_posts/2017-09-01-chef-community.markdown

 # Watch Now!

-Join us for a discussion about the Chef Community.
 Learn about getting involved, contributing to, and learning from your peers.
 We will also discuss the upcoming [Chef Community Summits](https://www.chef.io/summits/) and share a promotional code to save some money on the ticket!

 <iframe width="420" height="315" src="http://www.youtube.com/embed/RoeQ9iSCk0A" frameborder="0" allowfullscreen></iframe>